garethadavies/backbone.apiRoot/README.md

 ### Reference the script

-This script requires Backbone and Underscore, so make sure you reference it after those files.
+This script requires jQuery, Backbone and Underscore, so make sure you add it after those files.

 ```js
 <script src="path/to/file/backbone.apiRoot.min.js"></script>